IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Fosters  wide  knowledge  about  and  support  for  its  obligations  under  the Convention (promote);  CEDAW GR 28 - p.37

+> Establishing  codes  of  conduct  for  public  officials  to  ensure  respect  for  the  principles of equality and non-discrimination CEDAW GR 28 - p.38

 #### Public education and  Awareness raising
 States have an obligation to educate the public, including men and boys, about their human rights.